 JSONP is a workaround for cross-domain requests.
 It does not offer any error-detection mechanism, i.e., if there was an issue and the service failed or responded with an HTTP error, there is no way to determine what the issue was on the client side.
 The result will be that the AJAX application will just ‘hang’.
 Moreover, the site that uses JSONP will unconditionally trust the JSON provided from a different domain;

 Iframe is an alternative workaround for cross-domain requests.
 Using the JavaScript window.postMessage (message, targetOrigin) method on the iframe object, it is possible to pass a request a site of a different domain.
 Iframe approach has good compatibility even in old browsers.
 Moreover, it only supports GET.
-The source of the Iframes page should be always be checked due to security issues; and
+The source of the Iframes page should always be checked due to security issues; and

 CORS is a standardized approach to perform a call to an external domain.
 It can use XMLHttpRequest to send and receive data and has better error handling mechanism than JSONP.
 It supports many types of authorization in comparison to JSONP, which only supports cookies.
 It also supports HTTP Methods in comparison to JSONP, which only supports GET.
 On the other hand, it is not always possible to implement CORS because the browsers have to support it and because the API consumers have to be enlisted in the CORS whitelist.